Above Derwent

-Above Derwent is a civil parish in the Borough of Allerdale in Cumbria, England.
+Above Derwent is a civil parish in Cumbria, England, to the west of Derwentwater and Keswick.
 It lies entirely within the Lake District National Park.

-At the 2011 Census the parish had a population of 1,198 in 514 households, a small decrease from the 2011 figure of 1,207 living in 516 households.
+At the 2011 Census the parish had a population of 1,198 in 514 households, a small decrease from the 2001 figure of 1,207 living in 516 households.

 The area of the civil parish is 5505 ha.

 History

 Above Derwent CP comprised the ancient townships of Braithwaite, Coledale or Portinscale, and Thornthwaite, and the chapelry of Newlands".

 The population, according to the 1811 Census, was 668, "rising to 1115 in 1851 and then stable throughout the 19th Century".